Astacus astacus: Ecology

 Noble crayfish can vary greatly in colour.

 European crayfish feed on worms, aquatic insects, molluscs, and plants.

 They are nocturnal, spending the day resting in a burrow.
 They prefer habitats with high levels of shelter availability.
 The waters they are found in tend to be soft-bottomed with some sand, and they do not tend to be found in muddy water.

 A. astacus become sexually mature after three to four years and a series of moults, and breed in October and November.
 Fertilised eggs are carried by the female, attached to her pleopods, until the following May, when they hatch and disperse.

 The main predators of A. astacus, both as juveniles and adults, are European mink, eels, perch, pike, Eurasian otters, and muskrats.
 There is also some risk of predation via cannibalism.

 A. astacus is sensitive to dips in oxygen levels in the water it inhabits, which makes it particularly vulnerable to eutrophication.
 However, they are capable of tolerating lower calcium levels than most other species of crayfish.

 A. astacus is regarded as a keystone species in the environments it inhabits.
 Crayfish are an important part of the freshwater food web as they provide a source of food to many aquatic species and boost primary productivity by foraging on freshwater plants.
 The loss of crayfish in a freshwater environment is known to cause macrophyte growth, which can be a cause for eutrophication and an overall degradation in water quality.

 Consumption

 This species was once abundant in Europe, although it was expensive to buy, and is considered to be the finest edible crayfish.
 It is, however, susceptible to the crayfish plague carried by the invasive North American species signal crayfish (Pacifastacus leniusculus), so is listed as a vulnerable species on the IUCN Red List.
-Since the introduction of the plague, A. astacus has dropped to about 5% of its preexisting population.
+Since the introduction of the plague, A. astacus has dropped to about 5% of its former population.